 Once you have your WI DNR Number, be sure to locate and sign up for a Field Day in your area.
 Field Days can be difficult to find in certain areas, so be sure to plan ahead!
 You must then complete the online course before you attend the Field Day.

 Pre-register with an instructor who is holding an Internet certification field day course.
 Students should check the upcoming classes page right away.
-Click on the drop down arrow and highlight/click on HUNTER INTERNET FIELD DAY for course listings.
+Click on the drop down arrow and highlight/click on HUNTER for course listings.
 If you leave the county blank, it will display all classes being held throughout the State.
+Scroll through the results and make sure the description says HUNTER INTERNET FIELD DAY.
 Be prepared to travel since internet field days are not offered in every county in the State.

 Field Days are administered by WI DNR-certified volunteer hunter safety instructors and are expected to last about 8 hours.
 Field Days are usually held on Saturdays and a $10 registration fee usually applies.